wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     3. Click **Save**.

+    Three tabs will appear for each status.
+To delete a reading list item, you can click **Delete** for it.

-7. Log out of the front-end application.
+8. Log out of the front-end application.

-8. Log in to the front-end application again with the credentials of a different user that you created in Asgardeo.
+9. Log in to the front-end application again with the credentials of a different user that you created in Asgardeo.

-    You will not see the reading list item that you previously entered.
+    You will not see the reading list items that you previously entered.

 ## Step 3: Create and publish a new version of the REST API